Dynamics of Learning under User Choice: Overspecialization and Peer-Model Probing: Bad Outcome

 \section{Bad Outcome}

 \paragraph{Notation} Recall the potential function from the main text:

-Under the idealized MSGD convergence conditions used in the appendix analysis, the MSGD iterates converge almost surely to the set $\{\nabla f(\Theta) = 0\}$.
+From Lemma~\ref{lem:msgd_idealized_convergence}, we have that the MSGD iterates converge almost surely to the set $\{\nabla f(\Theta) = 0\}$.
 Additionally, for learner $i \in [m]$, define $\bar{\theta}_i$ as the solution that each learner would choose if they trained independently on the subpopulation of users who rank them highest:

 \begin{example} Specify the family of instances $\mathcal{G}_\text{bad}(\tau, C)$ as follows.

 \begin{enumerate} \item Distribution $\mathcal{P}$: is defined as a mixture of subpopulations. $\mathcal{P} = \alpha\mathcal{P}_1 + (1-\alpha)\mathcal{P}_2$.
 Here, $\{\mathcal{P}_1, \mathcal{P}_2\}$ are $2$ subpopulations.
 For either subpopulation, the covariates are generated from the zero mean and unit-variance uniform distribution: